Bachelor of Science BSc

 The following subjects are not available as majors but have a course (or courses) that counts as a Science course towards the Bachelor of Science degree.

-Many students combine the study of a Science degree with studies in other degrees such as Arts, Commerce, Engineering or Law.
-With careful planning it is normally possible to complete a double degree in five years (up to 120 points may be shared between both degrees).
-Students considering a double degree should seek advice from the College of Science Student Advisor.
+Many students combine the study of a BSc with another degree such as a BA, BCom or LLB.
+With careful planning it is normally possible to complete a double degree in five years.
+Students considering this should seek advice from the College of Science Student Advisor.

 Postgraduate and graduate qualifications include: